Reinstatement to F-1 Status

 STEP 6.
 Provide the OIP with your receipt number and a copy of the receipt notice that you get from USCIS.
 This receipt notice will confirm that USCIS received your Reinstatement application.

 While you are waiting for your reinstatement decision:

 - You are not eligible for any on-/off-campus employment.

-- When your approval (including new I-20 and I-94 card) is received, please bring a copy of these documents to the OIP for review.
+- When your approval (including approval notice with new I-94 card/number) is received, you are required to notify us of your approval.
+Bring a copy of these documents to the OIP so that we can retain them for your file.
 After documents have been reviewed by the OIP, you may then resume on-campus work - notify your department you can resume work and provide NDSU Payroll with a copy of your new I-20 and I-94 card.

 Immigration Forms and Resources for F-1 students

 Please click below for Immigration Forms and Procedures related to F-1 students:

 - Statement of International Student Responsibilities